chickenThug/STUNDA/src/README.md

 ## `automatic_flow.py`
 The automatic processing of incoming terms stored in `unprocessed.csv` is handled by `automatic_flow.py`.

+To run the file the following libraries are needed:

+- pandas
+- lemminflect
+- python-dotenv
+- nltk

+To run the file on the server use the following ´python3 src/automatic_flow.py -srv´

 The processing consists of the following steps:

 1. Data cleaning